FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 Further information about `@graph` can be found in the section on [Named Graphs](https://w3c.github.io/json-ld-syntax/#named-graphs).

-If NGSI-LD requests are made using the `options=keyValues` parameter, the response a generic JSON-LD object (as shown below) rather than a full NGSI-LD object:
+If NGSI-LD requests are made using the `format=simplified` parameter, the response a generic JSON-LD object (as shown below) rather than a full NGSI-LD object:

 ```json